 We run these courses in partnership with Local Authorities.
 It is a regulatory body requirement that our practice educators are qualified to an appropriate level in line with The Practice Educator Professional Standards (PEPs).

-To apply for the courses you must have a social work qualification and be registered with the HCPC.
-You must have at least two years post qualifying experience and have approval from your agency to host a UEL student on placement for either 70 or 100 days.
+To apply for the courses you must have a social work qualification and be registered with Social Work England.
+You must have at least two years post qualifying experience at the point of application and have approval from your agency to host a UEL student on placement for either 70 or 100 days.
 In exchange for placements, fees for practice education courses are adjusted.

-These courses are linked to your professional requirement as a social worker to provide evidence of Continuing Professional Development (CPD) as part of your continued registration with the social work regulator, the Health and Care Professions Council.
+These courses are linked to your professional requirement as a social worker to provide evidence of Continuing Professional Development (CPD) as part of your continued registration with the social work regulator, Social Work England.
 They are also mapped to the Professional Capabilities Framework (PCF) for Social Work.